86Box/probing-tools/pcireg/README.md

 PCIREG -s [-d]
 ∟ Display all devices on the PCI bus.
 Specify -d to dump registers as well.

-PCIREG -i
+PCIREG -i [-8]
 ∟ Display BIOS IRQ steering table.
+Specify -8 to display as 86Box code.

 PCIREG -r [bus] device [function] register
 ∟ Read the given register